 NetScaler MAS provides you an option to configure geomaps for private IP addresses or public IP addresses.

 To view the web application traffic originating from private IP addresses on the geomap, you must first create private IP address blocks and then enable geo data collection.
 To create IP blocks, see Creating IP blocks.

 NetScaler MAS can recognize the location a client belongs to when the client private IP address is added to the NetScaler MAS server.
 For example, if the IP address of a client falls within the range of a private IP address block associated with City A, NetScaler MAS recognizes that the traffic is originating from City A for this client.

-To create private IP blocks
+Creating IP blocks

 Specify the country, region, and city.
 You might have to specify the latitude and longitude of the city if it is not already saved in the geo database.

-Click Create to finish.
+Select Create to finish.

 Enable geo data collection.
 For more information on how to enable geo data collection, see Enabling Geo Data Collection.